Create Guide Templates

 The Guide chat window where you enter identifying information before starting a chat.

-1. Click the app selector and select ACD.
+1. Click the app selector icon of app selector and select Guide.

-Use a multi-channel template if you are using Guide to display multiple channelsClosed A way for contacts to interact with agents or bots.
+Use a multiple button menu template if you are using Guide to display multiple channelsClosed A way for contacts to interact with agents or bots.
 A channel can be voice, email, chat, social media, and so on. at a time.
 You can include up to four channels.

 Myra, the Jungle Support manager, wants to offer the chat and email channels on the home page of the website.
-She creates a multi-channel template.
+She creates a multiple button template.
 The menu button that she set for the template appears at the bottom-left of the home page of the Jungle website:

 A round button with an image of concierge desk bell that customers click to display the Guide channel menu.

-A website visitor can then click the menu button to display the menu of channels:
+A website visitor can then click the menu button to display the menu of channel buttons:

 An example Guide menu that offers the chat and email channels.
 The chat channel shows two chat bubbles.
 The email channel shows an envelope.